coupa/foundation-go/README.md

 Assumption is that application is using Sirupsen for logging.
 JSON format will be enabled by the library.
 Example log:
 ```
 import log "github.com/sirupsen/logrus"
-import "github.com/coupa/common-go/logging"
+import "github.com/coupa/foundation-go/logging"

-// Below two lines not needed if using common.InitMetricsMonitoring...
+// Below two lines not needed if using foundation.InitMetricsMonitoring...
 logging.InitLogging(<project-name>, <app-name>, <app-version>)
 logging.EnableJsonFormat()